 - Check each burner to make sure there is no gap between the burner cap and burner base.
-See Figure 15 and Figure 16 for examples of correct and incorrect placements of the burner cap. - You may gently try to move the burner caps from side to side to check if the caps are properly placed on the burner bases.
-When properly placed, each burner cap will rest flat on top of its burner base, and completely cover the star-shape of the burner base when viewed from the top as shown in Figure 15.
+See Figure 15 and Figure 16: Correct and Incorrect Burner Cap Placement to see examples of correct and incorrect placements of the burner cap. - You may gently try to move the burner caps from side to side to check if the caps are properly placed on the burner bases.
+When properly placed, each burner cap will rest flat on top of its burner base, and completely cover the star-shape of the burner base when viewed from the top as shown in Figure 15: "Correct Burner Cap Placement".